 If a returned check remains unpaid, collections efforts will be followed as allowed by the Code of Laws of South Carolina Section 34-11-70.

 A student with a total of three returned checks will be placed on the "Cash Only" basis for the remainder of his/her enrollment.
+Online debit/credit card payments will still be accepted.

 Fee Adjustments for Withdrawals